genicam/harvesters/README.rst

     $ pip install --upgrade harvesters

-These commands will automatically install the required modules such as ``numpy`` if any of them has not yet installed on your environment.
-The official Python Bindings should be also covered by the installation process but it's not available as of August 2018.
+These commands will automatically install the required modules such as ``numpy`` or ``genicam2`` (the Python Binding for the GenICam GenApi & the GenTL Producers) if any of them has not yet installed on your environment.

 Getting back to the original topic, you could install the latest development version it using ``setup.py`` cloning Harvester from GitHub: